donofkarma/express-template/README.md

 HTML/CSS/JS Template
 ====================

 After getting bored of setting up the same prototyping framework over and over again, I decided to create this template.
-The main idea behind it is to make prototyping quick and easy but it contains most of the tools needed to be used as a project base.
+The main idea behind it is to make prototyping quick and easy.

 Feel free to use it as you wish.
 If you find any nice ways to improve it submit a pull request!